Laravel-Backpack/docs/3.5/crud-fields.md

 ### select_multiple (n-n relationship)

 Show a Select with the names of the connected entity and let the user select any number of them.
-Your relationships should already be defined on your models.
+Your relationships should already be defined on your models as hasMany() or belongsToMany().

 ```php
 [       // SelectMultiple = n-n relationship (with pivot table)